 Uvaro is a bootcamp that offers training for those looking to start a career in tech sales.
 While a passion for tech and sales is suggested, most students have no prior experience.
 Fellows in the Pathrise program should already have a background in their field of interest so that they can get the most out of our technical interview training.

 Our curriculum is tailored to the specific needs of our program fellows.
-The Pathrise income share agreement (ISA) is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement (ISA) means that our fellows never pay until they land a job they love and start working.
+Plus, we never require upfront payments or deposits.

 Pathrise is a career accelerator that works with students and professionals at each phase in the job search to help them land their dream job.
 If you are interested in working with any of our mentors to ace interviews and optimize your job search, join Pathrise.